ParhamAsh96/Carduino/README.md

 ## Hardware and Software Architecture

+### Hardware Architecture

+The hardware is composed of the Wio Terminal which is the heart of the car.
+The Wio is connected to both sensors and actuators.
+The Wio is also connected to the internet to access the MQTT broker which lets it send sensor values and receive orders for the actuators.

+The Wio Terminal has the following sensors and actuators:

+#### Sensors

+Accelerometer (Built in)

+Temperature Sensor (Addon)

+#### Actuators

+4 x DC Motors (Addon)

+Buzzer (Built in)

+Chainable LED (Addon)

+### Software Architecture

+The Web App and Wio Terminal are connected through an online broker.
+The web app is subscribed to the sensor values that the Wio Terminal publishes and it will display it on the controls page.

+Likewise, the arduino is subscribed to changes to the actuators and when the control page of the web app is interacted with, the arduino will receive a command that will be executed by the Wio.
+The web app gives you a varying level of control, for example, the LEDs only give you the option of having brake lights enabled or not.
+The motors, however, let you control the direction of the car as you wish.
+Likewise, the buzzer allows you to play any tune in our list whenever you wish to do so.

+#### Diagram

+If you wish to view a detailed diagram of the architecture of the project, you can view it in our [wiki](https://git.chalmers.se/courses/dit113/2025/group-11/carduino/-/wikis/System-Architecture-Diagram)

 ## Setup Instructions

 To set up the carduino, you have to first plug in all the cables for the sensors as follows;